Vulcano (VULC) Trading 59.7% Higher This Week

 - Bitspace (BSX) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-Vulcano is a PoS/PoW coin that uses the Nist5 hashing algorithm.
+Vulcano (VULC) is a PoS/PoW coin that uses the Nist5 hashing algorithm.
 Its genesis date was April 26th, 2020.
 Vulcano’s total supply is 100,000,000 coins and its circulating supply is 8,050,000 coins.
 Vulcano’s official Twitter account is @VulcanoCoin and its Facebook page is accessible here.
-Vulcano’s official website is vulcano.io.
+The official website for Vulcano is vulcano.io.
 The Reddit community for Vulcano is /r/Vulcano and the currency’s Github account can be viewed here.

 Vulcano Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Vulcano directly using US dollars.
-Investors seeking to trade Vulcano should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Vulcano using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Vulcano directly using U.S. dollars.
+Investors seeking to trade Vulcano should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Vulcano using one of the exchanges listed above.

 Receive News & Updates for Vulcano Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vulcano and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.